 In January 2016 Network Rail's south-east route investment panel approved the undertaking of the KVB feasibility study.
 A new team, Implementation Projects - Signalling South, was appointed to deliver the project, with the project sponsor for Network Rail representing the south-east route.
 Authority was granted to proceed with stages GRIP 1 to 3a as funding for these stages had already been approved.
-Development of the project beyond this stage will be dependent on funding being secured by the client and their partners for GRIP stages 3b to 8.
+Development of the project beyond this stage is assured as funding has been secured by the client and their partners for GRIP stages 3b to 8.

 There are no powers or approvals required outside Network Rail's own procedures for the delivery of option 3.
-The project will be delivered within the boundary of the existing railway route and will not involve any large scale construction works.
+The project will be delivered within the boundary of the existing railway route and so will be exempt from any requirements of planning law as it is classified as 'Permitted Development'.
+It will also not involve any large scale construction works.
 There are no environmental or heritage constraints as the site is located about 3 miles from the nearest AONB (near Wye), and about 12 miles from the nearest SSSI (Dungeness).
-Also, there is no requirement for planning permission as the project is within permitted development rights on the railway.